Types of Judges in State and Federal Judiciary

 What types of judges are part of the judiciary?

 There are many types of judges in the legal system.
+Some jurisdictions may have special names, designations, qualifications, etc., for judges presiding over a specific court.

 - Federal District Court Judges - Judges for the federal trial court.